 Space Math @ NASA - Transit of Venus 2012 Resources

-- Download document without answer keys --- From Here
+- Download document with answer keys --- From Here.

 geometry of chords and triangles,